Krylov Complexity in Supersymmetric Large-$N$ Quantum Mechanics

 \section{The rank-1 modified model}

 \la{sec:mod-model}

-In the section we introduce a modified model which is obtained by a rank-1 deformation of the $F=0$ Veneziano--Wosiek Hamiltonian, first discussed in \cite{DePietri:2006hi}.
+In this section we introduce a modified model which is obtained by a rank-1 deformation of the $F=0$ Veneziano--Wosiek Hamiltonian, first discussed in \cite{DePietri:2006hi}.
 We will show that it can be extended to the $F=1$ sector in a supersymmetric way.
 The resulting modified Hamiltonian $\wt H$ may be treated fully analytically.
-Its Krylov complexity shares many qualitative features with that of the original Veneziano--Wosiek model.
+This is straightforward in the bosonic sector where the model is in a known class with dynamical $\mk{sl}(2, \mathbb R)$ symmetry, while the fermionic extension is non-trivial.
+The Krylov complexity in the solvable model will be shown to share many qualitative features with that of the original Veneziano--Wosiek model.